Ypertex/blog/content/articles/the-best-of-both-vucas/index.md

 * Volatility, Uncertainty, Complexity, and Ambiguity can be beneficial **on the subject level**.
 So don't eliminate it there!
 * Vision and Understanding help especially when building **relationships**.
 Clarity and Agility work well especially on the **process level**.
 So, focus your leadership work on these two levels!

+The mapping to the different levels of S2S helped me grasp even more the importance of the relationship and process levels.